Mister Blank: The Clone

 Doctor Ixcel's mad designs against Locke led him to overestimate Sam Smith's importance, and eventually to cloning Sam Smith.
 The clone was created from biomass, a gooey self-reorganizing substance created by Doctor Ixcel.
 Although a very accurate copy, after being "murdered" and reformed, mutations occurred, as well as the manifestation of superhuman abilities such as increased strength and limited shape-shifting.

 Ixcel's cloning process was so accurate that the Clone possessed much of the original Smith's thoughts and memories, and actually believed himself to be the original.
 However, Ixcel programmed into the clone a deep-seated loathing of N Industries and Charlies Locke.

 The Mime

 Once an ordinary street performer, the Mime was mutated by Ixcel's biomass.
 The biomass imprinted on her Ixcel's trademark hatred of Locke and also unlocked a host of powers in the young girl, styled after her mime persona.
 Some of abilities included invisibility/camouflage, mind reading, the creation of invisible fields or "boxes", and the creation of powerful winds.

 The Mime appeared mute to all save the Clone, who could "hear" her due to their biomass connection.

 Rudy Valentine

-World-class weapons broker and long-time friend and confidant of Charles Locke, Valentine is also a senior member of the Brotherhood.
-He is over 2000 years old, and in his long life has been a Jewish rebel, a Gaul, a Viking, a ronin, a founding member of the Templars and a Freemason.
-Although calm and refined in demeanor, Rudy has dedicated himself to the arts of war.
+Valentine, a senior member of the brotherhood, is described as a world-renowned weapons broker and long-time friend of Charles Locke.
+Canonically, Valentine is over 2000 years old and has lived as a Jewish rebel, a Gaul, a Viking, a ronin, a founding member of the Templars and a Freemason.

-His name may be a reference to the film star, Rudolph Valentino.